langchain-ai/langchain/docs/modules/agents/tools/getting_started.md

 - Notes: A natural language connection to the Listen Notes Podcast API (`https://www.PodcastAPI.com`), specifically the `/search/` endpoint.
 - Requires LLM: Yes
 - Extra Parameters: `listen_api_key` (your api key to access this endpoint)

+**openweathermap-api**

+- Tool Name: OpenWeatherMap
+- Tool Description: A wrapper around OpenWeatherMap API.
+Useful for fetching current weather information for a specified location.
+Input should be a location string (e.g. 'London,GB').
+- Notes: A connection to the OpenWeatherMap API (https://api.openweathermap.org), specifically the `/data/2.5/weather` endpoint.
+- Requires LLM: No
+- Extra Parameters: `openweathermap_api_key` (your API key to access this endpoint)